-Displaced mandibular fractures are more serious injuries which often involve the teeth (alveolar fractures).
+Displaced mandibular fractures are more serious injuries that often involve the teeth (alveolar fractures).
 These can be identified when two or more teeth move together as a unit, separate from the others.
 They may appear malaligned and the floor of the mouth bruised.

 Immediate treatment should involve maintenance of the airways in a forward sitting position.
-The jaw should be supported by the patient’s hand, or by another individual or a bandage or cervical collar.
+The jaw should be supported by the patient’s hand, or by another individual, or a bandage or cervical collar.

 Most displaced mandible fractures need surgical reduction and fixation to regain to normal position and to allow the bone to heal.
 This may take 4-6 weeks.
-In this time, soft food only is permitted and a dietitian should be enlisted for advice to ensure a healthy diet is maintained.
+At this time, soft food only is permitted and a dietitian should be enlisted for advice to ensure a healthy diet is maintained.

 Temporomandibular joint disorder